Javascript

 }

-Note - If a user is excluded from an experiment due to the namespace range, the rule will be skipped and the next matching rule will be used instead.
+Note - If a user is excluded from an experiment due to a filter, the rule will be skipped and the next matching rule will be used instead.